Table of Contents

 Posted on: March 04, 2021

-The concepts of SOAR and cyber fusion are intertwined, and sometimes interchangeably used in the cybersecurity domain.
+To define SOAR, it is important to understand that the concepts of SOAR and cyber fusion are intertwined, and sometimes interchangeably used in the cybersecurity domain.
 However, one attains its full meaning only through the other's existence.
 In essence, cyber fusion is a broader concept of which SOAR is an integral part.

 SOAR - An Integral Element of Cyber Fusion

-To eliminate the silos present in response operations, security teams are adopting SOAR solutions with a cyber fusion-based approach.
+To eliminate the silos present in response operations, security teams are adopting SOAR cyber security solutions with a cyber fusion-based approach.
 This allows them to work together through a common platform, build shared goals, and help each other with threat intelligence sharing for a comprehensive response.

 SOAR Use Cases in Cyber Fusion